- Contact Us

 It is vital that your daughter puts a great deal of thought and research into her future career options.
 Each 6th year has been allocated a career guidance interview.
 It is your daughter’s responsibility to research options and to seek relevant information available from the colleges and other bodies.
 Follow up career interviews are available.

-An Information Evening (7.30 to 9.30pm) for parents on entry procedures to courses after the Leaving Cert. will be held on Wednesday 30th Nov 2011.
+An Information Evening (7.30-9.30pm) for parents and students on entry procedures to courses after the Leaving Cert. will be held on Wednesday 27th Nov 2013.

-All 6th yrs have attended a study skills seminar on 7th September.
-The focus was on note making, realistic revision planners and improving exam techniques.
+All 6th yrs have attended a study skills seminar on 2nd September.
+The focus was on note making, active learning styles and realistic revision planners.

 Proper diet, regular exercise, other activities and time to relax should be encouraged and are vital as they provide a balance to the hours of study in this highly stressful year.